 The venue tried everything to stop the beaked predators: cloches over food, wooden boxes with perspex lids, sonic deterrents and a robotic hawk.
 But still the seagulls persisted.
 There were broken glasses galore and waitstaff were afraid to leave the kitchen with food, for fear a cunning bird would swoop in and take it.

-The dogs guard the venue from 12pm to 4pm each day and their presence seems to keep the birds flying over the water.
+The presence of the pooches seems to keep the birds flying over the water.
 If one does come too close the pups scare them off with a bark.

 This article was updated on December 6, 2021.